-Caz Mamwell BSc (Hons) MA FSA Scot &
+Dr Caz Mamwell BSc MA PhD FSA Scot &

-Dr. Dave Lawrence BSc (Hons) MSc PhD FSA Scot
+Dr Dave Lawrence BSc MSc PhD FSA Scot

-Both of our tour leaders have many years digging experience all over the UK including many of the major excavation projects in Orkney, such as Pool Bay and Tofts Ness in Sanday, Mine Howe in Tankerness and the 'Neolithic Cathedral' at the Ness of Brodgar.
-They first met at the University of Bradford where they both gained BSc degrees in Archaeological Sciences, and both have been elected as Fellows of the Society of Antiquaries of Scotland.
+Both of our tour leaders have many years digging experience all over the UK including some of the major excavation projects in Orkney, such as Pool Bay and Tofts Ness, both in Sanday; Quoygrew, Westray; Mine Howe, Tankerness, and not forgetting the 'Neolithic Cathedral' at the Ness of Brodgar, along with commercial archaeology projects such as walkover surveys,watching briefs and evaluations.
+They first met at the University of Bradford where they both gained BSc honours degrees in Archaeological Sciences, and both have been elected as Fellows of the Society of Antiquaries of Scotland.

 Their masters degrees did at least differ - Caz gained an MA in Archaeological Practice at the University of the Highlands and Islands, whilst Dave’s MSc was in Human Osteoarchaeology and Palaeopathology with the University of Bradford – but both got distinctions.

 Dave completed his PhD research with the University of Bradford: Orkney's first farmers.
 Reconstructing biographies from osteological analysis to gain insights into life and society in a Neolithic community on the edge of Atlantic Europe.
 If you fancy some bedtime reading Dave's thesis may be downloaded free of charge from the University of Bradford.
 He is also the osteoarchaeologist for the Orkney Research Centre for Archaeology (ORCA).